adwait-ai/mcp_data_gov_in/learning_mcp.md

 # Learning MCP Server Development

-This document uses the `mcp_data_gov_in` project as a case study to explain how to build Model Context Protocol (MCP) servers using the official Python SDK.
+This document uses the `mcp_data_gov_in` project as a case study to explain how to build Model Context Protocol (MCP) servers using FastMCP v2.

 ## 📚 Table of Contents